neuronflicker/CTF/UCF/RE_64bit/README.md

 ![Encrypt assembly](encrypt_asm.png)

 We can see that the code performs an `XOR` with the value `0x4d2`.
-As `XOR` behaves in such a way that if `A XOR B = C` the `A XOR C = B` and `B XOR C = A` we can find the value we need by using `XOR` with `0xdeadbeef` and `0x4d2`.
-We can do this is `bash` with:
+As `XOR` behaves in such a way that if `A XOR B = C` then `A XOR C = B` and `B XOR C = A`, we can find the value we need by using `XOR` with `0xdeadbeef` and `0x4d2`.
+We can do this in `bash` with:
 ```
 > printf '%#x\n' "$((0xdeadbeef ^ 0x4d2))"
 0xdeadba3d
 ```
-Converting `0xdeadba3d` to decimal and entering in the `64bit` program gives us the `win :)` message, so that decimal value is the flag.
+Converting `0xdeadba3d` to decimal and entering that value in the `64bit` program gives us the `win :)` message, so that decimal value is the flag.

 > Note: An int in C can't always hold large decimal numbers, but in this case it worked.
 Out of curiosity, I converted the negative equivalent (`0xffffffffdeadba3d`) to decimal and used that negative value.
 This also gave me the `win :)` message.
 I don't know if entering it as the flag for the challenge will accept it as a correct answer, though.
-However, there are two answers to this challenge.
+However, it does mean that there are two answers to this challenge.